Church Between Borders

 Why should my church participate?

-The word immigrant, ger, appears 92 times in the Old Testament and Scripture repeatedly reminds us of the blessing of the stranger, but most Christians report they never talk about immigration in their church.
+The word immigrant, stranger, appears 92 times in the Old Testament and Scripture repeatedly reminds us of the blessing of the stranger, but most Christians report they never talk about immigration in their church.
 Together we can explore why immigrants are so close to the heart of God and help our congregations change the conversation.
 Opinions tend to run high about the issue of immigration, but often our shared set of facts runs low.
 If we’re going to think faithfully about immigration, it’s important that we share an understanding of how immigration works today and what the Bible has to say about how we think about immigrants.